Website hosting is not glamorous, but it’s a massive contributor to the success of your website.

 Support and backups

 If you’ve been running a website for a while, you’ll know that things don’t always go to plan.
-When something does go wrong, it’s important to know you can contact your host company and easily speak to someone about getting things sorted.
+When something does go wrong, it’s important to know you can contact your hosting company and easily speak to someone about getting things sorted.

 A good hosting company will also provide automatic daily backups so that in the unlikely event something goes wrong with your website, you can easily roll back to a recent working version.